unixpickle/graphalicious/docs/CHUNK_VIEW.md

  * *void* addInside() - a data point was added to the end of the *ChunkView*'s chunk.
  * *void* modifyInside(index) - a data point inisde the *ChunkView*'s chunk was modified.

-Drawing and animations can be controlled with these methods:
+Drawing can be performed with these methods:

  * *void* draw(regionLeft, regionWidth, x, y, height, ctx) - draw a subregion of the *ContentView* within the given context at the x and y values, stretched to a certain height.
  * *void* drawStretched(x, y, width, height, ctx) - draw the entire *ContentView*, stretched to a given width and height, at the given coordinates inside the given context.
- * *void* setAnimate(flag) - enable or disable animations.

 # Events